stanfordnlp/stanza/_pages/retrain_ud.md

 `prepare_depparse_treebank` script will run the tagger to put predicted tags on the dependency dataset.

 This behavior can be turned off with `--gold`, but that is not recommended.
+One situation where you might want to turn off retagging is when testing the effects of different word embeddings.
+In such a situation, you can isolate the effect of the word vectors on the dependency parsing by using gold tags instead of tags predicted by POS.

 If a tagger model is present in the pos save directory, that model will be used.
 In other words, a retrained model will be the preferred